mirzafahad/embedded_c_style_guide/style_guide.md

 The extensive use of parentheses (as shown in the example above) does not eliminate the unintended double increment possibility of a call such as MAX(i++, j++).

-Other risks of macro misuse include comparison of signed and unsigned data or any test of floating-point data.
+Other risks of macro misuse include a comparison of signed and unsigned data or any test of floating-point data.
 Making matters worse, macros are invisible at run-time and thus impossible to step into within the debugger.

 <hr>